 NOTABLE: Seventy-five percent of all the public libraries in the US were started by GFWC Woman’s Club members.

 In addition to literacy, health issues have always been a priority.
 The first tuberculosis clinic was set up by the Woman’s Club of Panama City.
 Members were trained by the Red Cross to weigh and measure school-age children.
 This job was larger than could be managed by volunteer members.
 Bay County’s first school nurse, Mrs. Fred Bennett, was paid by the Woman’s Club of Panama City.
 Because of this action, Bay County started the Bay County Health Department.
 During the Great Depression, Woman’s Club members held bake sales to establish a milk fund for children so they wouldn’t go without an important nutrient in their diet.

-Sponsoring younger organizations has proven to be a success of the Woman’s Club.
+Sponsoring younger organizations is another legacy of the Woman’s Club of Panama City.
 In 1942, the Junior Woman’s Club was organized under the leadership of Mrs. S. A. Daffin.
-This group worked side by side with the Woman’s Club in support of projects that were meaningful to the local citizens as well as the world.
-Together, the clubs sold over $500,000.00 of war bonds, during Mrs. George Davenport’s presidency.
-This was enough to purchase an entire bomber and half of another.
+This group worked side by side with the Woman’s Club in support of projects that were meaningful to the local citizens and the war effort.
+Together, the clubs sold over $500,000 in war bonds, enough to purchase an entire bomber and half of another.
 The club was recognized nationally with a bomber being named “Panama City Jr. Woman’s Club”.
-A “flying fortress” was named for the Woman’s Club as club members around the state sold enough war bonds to purchase 26 planes for the United States Air Force.
+A “flying fortress” was named for the Woman’s Club as club members around the state sold enough war bonds to purchase 26 planes for the United States Army Air Corps.